henri/spb/README.md

 The templates are stored in the directory : ~/bin/spb-templates/

-> **IMPORTANT NOTE** : Using "--new-tempalte" or "--edit-template options" will result in data from your websession <br> being saved to your computer.
+> **IMPORTANT NOTE** : Using "--new-template" or "--edit-template options" will result in data from your websession <br> being saved to your computer.
 This stored data enables access and loading of the tempalte at a later time.

 | example command                      | explanation    |
 | ------------------------------| -------------- |